Plan Administrator: The Great-West Life Assurance Company

 If You Become Disabled

-If you receive long term disability (LTD) benefits, your group life insurance coverage (both the basic and optional) will remain in effect, at no cost to you, until:
+If you receive long-term disability (LTD) benefits, your group life insurance coverage (both the basic and optional) will remain in effect, at no cost to you, until:

 - You return to active employment;

-- Reach your Normal Retirement Date (NRD), defined as June 30 immediately following or coincident with your 65th birthday;
+- Reach your Normal Retirement Date (NRD), defined as June 30 immediately following or coincident with your 65th birthday; or

-Your group life insurance coverage is calculated on your regular annual earnings immediately prior to the date you started to receive LTD payments for the first twelve (12) months, and it is adjusted annually by the across-the-board increase to a maximum of 7%.
+Your group life insurance coverage is calculated on your regular annual earnings immediately prior to the date you started to receive LTD payments for the first twelve (12) months, and it is adjusted annually by the across-the-board increase to a maximum of 7 per cent.
 (If you do not participate in the LTD plan, your group life insurance coverage is based on your regular annual earnings immediately prior to the date you would have received LTD.)

 Leave of Absence